mindis/snowplow.github.com/_posts/2013-09-11-reprocessing-bad-data-using-hive-the-json-serde-and-qubole.md

     :archive: ADD HERE
 {% endhighlight %}

-Each bad row is a JSON with two fields:
+Each bad row is a JSON containing just two fields:

-1. A field called `line` (of type string), that is the raw line of data from the collector log
+1. A field called `line` (of type String), which is the *raw* line of data from the collector log
-2. A field called `errors` (an array of strings), that includes an error message for every validation test failed.
+2. A field called `errors` (an Array of Strings), which includes an error message for *every* validation test the line failed

-An example row generated for the Snowplow website, caused by the CloudFront log file format update, is shown below (formatted to make it easier to read):
+An example row generated for the Snowplow website, caused by Amazon's CloudFront log file format update, is shown below (formatted to make it easier to read):

 {% highlight json %}
 {